achinth

 Zohran Mamdani is the mayor-elect for New York City.

 I had my doubts that he was going to win.
 It was unfathomable to me that a financial centre so focused on the idea of winning (in the capitalist sense) was capable of entertaining a democratic socialist.
 I stand happily corrected, and extremely proud that he has won the election.
-His win and agenda here are a paradigm shift of the priorities of the electorate.
-So, I think the first question to as is: What changed?
+His win and agenda in New York City are a paradigm shift of the priorities of the electorate.
+So, I think the first question to ask is: What changed?

 This ‘vibe’ of feeling like you’re priced out of your own economy - it has a name.